-There comes a moment in life; quiet, unsettling, yet strangely liberating, when you begin to question everything you’ve ever believed to be true.
-Not in a chaotic, rebellious way, but in a deeply reflective one.
-It’s the moment you realize that much of what shaped your thinking, your beliefs, values, fears, and even your identity; may not be entirely accurate.
+There comes a moment in life, quiet, unsettling, yet strangely liberating, when you begin to question everything you’ve ever believed to be true, not in a chaotic, rebellious way, but in a deeply reflective one.
+It’s the moment you realise that much of what shaped your thinking, your beliefs, values, fears, and even your identity, may not be entirely accurate.

-And surprisingly, that realization doesn’t complicate life.
+And surprisingly, that realisation doesn’t complicate life.
 It simplifies it.

 From childhood, we inherit a framework for understanding the world.
 Family, culture, religion, education, and society all contribute to this blueprint.
-We are taught what is right and wrong, what success looks like, how relationships should function, and even how we should see ourselves.
-But rarely are we encouraged to question these narratives.
-We accept them as absolute truth.
+We learn what is right and wrong, what success looks like, how relationships should function, and even how we should see ourselves.
+But we rarely encourage questioning these narratives.
+We accept them as absolute truths until life challenges them.

 Until life challenges them.